Ignore and move on to content

 5. The experience of well-prepared transport

 A well-packed bike is one that arrives in perfect condition, ready to ride.
-If you're a frequent traveler, investing in a durable solution like an adapted bag or crate can make all the difference.
-The idea is to combine protection, safety and ease of use, so that you can enjoy your cycling outings to the full, wherever you may be.
+If you're a frequent traveler, investing in a durable solution such as a cover or crate can make all the difference.
+The idea is to combine protection, safety and ease of use, so that you can enjoy your bike outings to the full, wherever you are.

-Travelling with a bike requires a little preparation, but with these tips, you'll be ready for stress-free riding as soon as you arrive.
-Enjoy your trip! 🚴♂️
+Travelling with a bike requires a little preparation, but with these tips, you'll be ready to ride stress-free, as soon as you arrive.
+Enjoy your trip! 🚴

 Our team is at your disposal by telephone on 09 70 66 70 47 or by email to advise you on the choice of your future bag.